stevegeek/encoded_id/README.md

 The actual length of the encoded string can be longer if the inputs cannot be represented in the minimum length.

+### `max_length`

+`max_length`: the maximum length of the encoded string.
+The default is 128 characters.

+The maximum length represents both the longest encoded string that will be generated and also a limit on the maximum input length that will be decoded.
+If the encoded string exceeds `max_length` then a `EncodedIdLengthError` will be raised.
+If the input exceeds `max_length` then a `InvalidInputError` will be raised.
+If `max_length` is set to `nil`, then no validation, even using the default will be performed.

 ### `alphabet`

 `alphabet`: the alphabet used in the encoded string.
 By default it uses a variation of the Crockford reduced character set (https://www.crockford.com/base32.html).